opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Internal Audits
 - **Definition and Importance**
-  - Conducted by an organization's own staff to evaluate internal controls and processes.
+  - Conducted by an organization's own staff to evaluate internal controls and processes[^5].
   - Importance: Identifies internal issues and areas for improvement before external audits.
 - **Implementation**
   - Use automated internal audit software to schedule and conduct regular audits.